mgkcloud/aura/docs/system-architecture.md

 ## Data Flow

 ### Voice Query Flow
-1. Shopper activates the voice assistant in the storefront (Theme App Extension)
+1. Shopper activates the voice assistant in the storefront (Theme App Extension).
+2. Frontend requests a LiveKit access token from the Shopify App Backend (e.g., via fetch to `/api/livekit/token`).
+3. Backend generates and returns the token and LiveKit server URL.
+4. Frontend uses LiveKit Client SDK to connect directly to the LiveKit Server (WebSocket/WebRTC).
-2. Frontend captures audio via WebAudio API and streams it through WebSockets
+5. Frontend captures audio (WebAudio API) and publishes it as a track to the LiveKit room.
-3. LiveKit Proxy receives audio chunks, buffers them, and forwards to Replicate
+6. A server-side component (either the main Backend reacting to webhooks/API, or a dedicated Audio Processing Service connected as a participant) receives the audio track.
+7. The server-side component forwards the audio to the Replicate/Ultravox model.
-4. Ultravox model on Replicate processes audio and returns text with tool calling information
+8. Ultravox processes audio and returns text/tool calls to the server-side component.
-5. Backend executes tool calls (product search, UI display, navigation)
-6. Text response is sent to TTS service for voice synthesis
-7. Audio response is streamed back to the frontend
+9. Server-side component processes the response:
+    *   If tool call: Instructs the main Backend to execute the tool.
+    *   If text response: Sends text to TTS Service (e.g., via LiveKit API).
+10. TTS service generates audio and plays it back into the LiveKit room (or sends audio data back to the client).
-8. Frontend plays the audio response and updates UI based on tool actions
+11. Frontend receives the audio track (or text/data message) via its LiveKit connection and plays the audio response / updates UI.

 ### Tool Calling Flow
 1. Ultravox identifies a tool action from the user's query (e.g., "Show me red shirts")